blueshirts/pug-ssml/README.md

 # Pug SSML

-Pug SSML is a library for easily generating SSML speech using the pug templating language.
+Pug SSML is a library for easily generating SSML speech text using the pug templating language.

 ## Introduction